Public Good Provision with a Governor: Analysis

+We solve for the Symmetric Subgame Perfect Equilibria (SSPE) of the game by backward induction.
+The analysis proceeds in three steps.
+First, we derive the level of the common fund that the Governor believes citizens expect to observe, $\tau(p)$.
+Second, we characterize the Governor’s optimal allocation rule in Stage 3, given these expectations.
+Finally, taking the Governor’s allocation rule as given, we determine the citizens’ equilibrium contribution strategies in Stage 1.

+The results hinge on a central object of the model: the \emph{expected} common fund, $\tau(p)$.
+The following lemma characterizes these expectations.

-\begin{mylemma} Suppose that there are $n$ agents, and $k$ of them are audited.
-If each agent contributes 1 unit with probability $p$ at stage 1, then the expected number of units, $\tau$, in the common fund is
+\begin{lemma} Suppose that there are $N$ citizens and $k$ of them are audited.
+If each citizen contributes 1 unit with probability $p$ at stage 1, then the expected number of units, $\tau(p)$, in the common fund is